 Enable Manifest V2 Support with Command Line Argumens

-Add the following command-line arguments to your Chrome shortcut to restore Manifest V2 in Chrome 139.
+Add the following command-line arguments to your Chrome shortcut to restore Manifest V2 in Chrome 139 and above.

 - Right-click the Chrome shortcut and select "Properties" from the context menu.